SahilKaturde/Sahil-s-Portfolio/README.md

 # or
 yarn install

-# Run the application on Android
+# Run the development server
-npx react-native run-android
+npm start

-# Or on iOS
+# or
-npx react-native run-ios
+yarn start